acolytec3/nanobitcoin/readme.md

 ## Features
 * Allows basic mining
-* Very basic (and only partially working) transaction validation that uses concept of accounts to ensure the sender of a transaction already has the necessary amount of nanobitcoin to make the transaction.
+* Very basic transaction validation that uses concept of accounts to ensure the sender of a transaction already has the necessary amount of nanobitcoin to make the transaction.
 * Check out the [Blockchain Explorer](https://www.github.com/acolytec3/blockchain-explorer) for basic web front-end for the node

 ## Usage - hit these endpoints to access various node features